quay/claircore/docs/getting_started/libindex_usage.md

 identifying packages, distributions, and repositories within these layers, and computing a final coalesced Index Report.

-An Index Report is primarily used as input to LibVuln's vulnerability matching process.
+An Index Report is primarily used as input to Libvuln's vulnerability matching process.

 ## Usage